p-christ/nn_builder/README.md

 ### Examples

-On the right is the code needed to create a PyTorch neural network equivalent to the network created in only one line of code on the left using nn_builder:
+On the left is how you can create the neural network on the right in only 1 line of code using nn_builder:

 ![Screenshot](miscellaneous/material_for_readme/nn_builder_use_case.png)

+Tensorflow example...

 See this [colab notebook](https://colab.research.google.com/drive/1abxTEaUrJqbTuk8e8tOa3y9DYQQVrF_N) for demonstrations of how to use this module.